 Dear RHESSI Collaborators,

-Solar activity continues at an extremely low level.
-The
+The level of solar activity continues at extremely low levels.
+NOAA

-activity is likely over the following 24 hours.
+significant flaring activity expected over the next 24 hours.

 See http://www.SolarMonitor.org for images and